rticommunity/rticonnextdds-usecases-umaa/README.md

 It takes advantage of Connext’s XML-Based Application Creation framework to define and manage all of the messaging entities with XML files.

-Customers are encouraged to reach out to the RTI Services team to assist with any
-implementation of the latest Release which is Distro D(CUI controlled).

 ### Prerequisites